 This stroller is manufactured by the same company that makes the Schwinn Turismo.
 With a few slight variations, this stroller is almost identical to the Turismo.
 The primary differences are the Safari has some steel in the frame, has plastic wheels instead of spoke, and it weighs about 5 pounds more overall. otherwise, the differences between the two are purely cosmetic in nature.

 The Grand Safari InStep has a recall for the swivel front wheel quick release mechanism.
-Parents should contact the manufacturer for replacement parts and discontinue use until alterations to the stroller can be made.
+Parents need to contact the company for replacement parts and discontinue use until updates to the stroller can be made.
 Click here for more information.

 This comparison chart includes the overall score for the Safari (in blue)and the other strollers tested in our jogging stroller review.

 The sections below provide performance details for the Safari compared to the competition.